varalakshmiakurathi/pothole-detection-yolov5/README.md

-# pothole-detection-yolov5
+# Pothole Detection using YOLOv5
-Detection of potholes on roads using yolo-v5 model
+This repository contains code for detecting potholes in images and videos using the YOLOv5 object detection model.
+The aim is to detect and locate potholes accurately, contributing to infrastructure maintenance and road safety efforts.